matze-dd/Tex2txt/README.md

 and sentences remain intact.
 This is demonstrated in [Example.md](Example.md).

-The starting section of the Python script lists macros and environments with tailored treatment.
+The starting section of the Python script gathers macros and environments with tailored treatment.
 Some standard macros and environments are already included, but very probably the collection has to be complemented.